The Best Little Girl in the World (novel)

-The Best Little Girl in the World is a 1979 American young adult coming of age novel by Steven Levenkron, telling the story of Kessa, a fictional teenager who suffers from an eating disorder.
+The Best Little Girl in the World is a 1979 American young adult coming of age novel by Steven Levenkron, telling the story of Kessa, a teen who suffers from an eating disorder.
 The book was originally published by Warner Books in 1979.
 It was adapted into a 1981 ABC TV film by the same name, and it won the American Library Association Best Book for Young Adults Award.

 Plot

 Francesca Dietrich is a middle-class American teenager, aspiring ballerina, and a girl who suffers from anorexia nervosa.
 She obsesses over a fantasy variant of herself, insisting on being called by the name "Kessa" and worrying over the demands of her controlling, strict ballet teacher.
 Fixated with weight loss and treated like a young child by her family, Kessa retreats further and further into her mental illness, leading her parents to finally recognize it months later, after which they send her to a male therapist.
 Kessa develops romantic feelings for the therapist, which would cross ethical boundaries if acted upon, and she also deals with the death of a friend in the hospital.
-As she gradually recovers, various ideas for what caused the eating disorder are explored at length: Kessa detests her emerging womanhood and puberty as it affects her proportions, including her breasts, waist and buttocks.
+As she gradually recovers, various ideas for what caused the eating disorder are explored at length: Kessa loathes her emerging womanhood and puberty as it affects her contours, including her breasts, waist and buttocks.
 She feels a strong sense of rivalry with her siblings and her neurotic mother and father.
 She also surrounds herself with controlling people, such as her parents and teacher, with her eating disorder being the one outlet where she gets to make the rules.
-Kessa goes by "Francesca" again and begins eating small portions of food, hoping to be able to overcome her illness.
+Kessa begins eating small portions of food, hoping to be able to overcome her illness.